greenkode/blog/_posts/2020-02-13-representing-money-in-your-api.md

+---
+toc: true
+layout: post
+description: Representing Money in your API response.
+categories: [markdown]
+title: Representing Money in your API response
+---
 # Representing Money in your API response
 > Representing monetary values in an API might seem straightforward at first,
 > however on second thought, there are some subtle complications that can